LinkedIn vs CV: Three Key Differences You Should Know About

 Although it’s important to keep your CV up to date and ready for your next IT job search, each time you submit it in a job application, that particular version is final, whereas LinkedIn should be constantly evolving.
 That’s the beauty of having an online brand – you can remain current and build a positive reputation in the IT industry over time.

-It’s understandable that many people aren’t fully aware of the differences between a CV and LinkedIn profile, as they both showcase professional accomplishments.
-By using our LinkedIn profile tips and taking the time to establish your online presence, you will be able to use the platform to its full potential and leverage the benefits of its network for your career.
+Understandably, many people aren’t fully aware of the differences between a CV and LinkedIn profile, as they both showcase professional accomplishments.
+But by using our LinkedIn profile tips and taking the time to establish your online presence, you will be able to use the platform to its full potential and leverage the benefits of its network for your career.
 In the end, this could open the door to the IT job of your dreams and pave the way to the IT career you’ve always wanted.